Class schedules are updated nightly and include open seat information from the time that they were created.

 Students who do not comply with the payment deadline, will have their courses dropped on the assumption that they do not plan to attend.
 This may open full classes for students who plan to attend.
 New students (freshmen and transfers) are required to make a $100 down payment before registering.

 Undergraduate Students must see their advisor during the advisement period prior to registering.
 The advisor must release the Advisor Hold before a student can register.
 Students cannot register before their registration appointment time.
 See Academic Calendar for advisement dates.

 Students can register for classes on-line through their E-Hive Account through the fifth day of each term or they register in person at the Registrar's Office.
-For information on registering through the E-Hive, including step-by-step instructions visit the E-Hive help pages.

 Present your "Course Request Form" at Old Main 139, where your courses will be entered.

 Registration Changes - Changes to your registration may be made following your initial registration by dropping/adding courses through the 10th day of Fall or Spring terms.
 Days vary in Summer session classes.

 Maximum Credit Load - You will not be able to register for more credits than allowed in the credit load schedule found in the class schedule (see "Academic Policies").
 Overloads authorized by your advisor or by petition must be processed in person at the Registrar's office.
 Please see the Credit Definition and Load from the Registrar's section of the catalog.

 Officially Registered - You are a registered student if you are enrolled in one or more courses on the fifth day of the term.
 As a registered student, you are responsible for payment of all fees and for grades in these courses, unless you officially drop classes or withdraw from the University by the appropriate deadlines.

 Closed/Open Sections - You will not be able to register for a section that is closed.
 You should be prepared to enter alternate courses from your "Shopping Cart" in case primary courses are closed.